In this video you'll learn:

-AH: I met somebody who was a mechanic, who was a self-made millionaire.
-He said to me, “if you want to become a teacher, you’re not going to have a high salary, but if you learn to manage your money effectively, you can build wealth even on a middle class income”.
+Andrew Hallam: I met somebody who was a mechanic, who was a self-made millionaire.
+He said to me, “if you want to become a teacher, you’re not going to have a high salary, but if you learn to manage your money effectively, you can build wealth even on a middle-class income”.
 So, because there’s a lazy bone in all of us – and I think especially with me – I really took to that.
-I thought: yeah, I’ll get money to work for me, so that I work less for money.
+I thought: yeah, I’ll get money to work for me so that I work less for money.

 He puts that down to the fact he doesn’t have children.

 But it’s entirely realistic, he says, for those who really want it, to be financially independent by the age of 50.